FREEDOM OF THE PRESS

 This has also an impact on how citizens “consume” media.
 Polarization in societies is increasing, each side rejecting not only views and opinions of “the other” but also questioning objective facts, if they are presented by media outlets of “the other side”.
 The perceived erosion of trust in the media impacts the role of the media and journalism as a 4th estate, as it is foreseen by democratic constitutions.
 In times of social media and digitalization, when it seems that only speed, not depth, counts anymore and the threat of calling everything “fake news” – that is not in line with his/her own opinion – it has to be asked how the media can still fulfill its role as a “watchdog”, in particular, if people less and less believe mainstream media anymore.

-Some of these questions we will address in a Salongespräch/panel discussion, organized by the Austrian Cultural Forum and the Press and Information Service of the Austrian Embassy on the occasion of the International Day of Freedom of the Press on May 3, at 7 pm, entitled “Freedom of the Press: Still the 4th Estate?”
+Some of these questions were addressed in a Salongespräch/panel discussion, organized by the Austrian Cultural Forum and the Press and Information Service of the Austrian Embassy on the occasion of the International Day of Freedom of the Press on May 3, entitled “Freedom of the Press: Still the 4th Estate?”